CITIC Securities

 CITIC Securities Co., Ltd. is a Chinese full-service investment bank.
 It offers services in underwriting, research, brokerage, asset management, wealth management, and investment advisory.
 CITIC Securities was established in 1995 and it is headquartered in Shenzhen, Guangdong Province.
+By mid-2020, it was among China's four largest securities firms, together with Guotai Junan Securities, GF Securities, and Haitong Securities.